telerik/ajax-docs/controls/spreadsheet/data-binding/providers/custom-database-provider.md

 		End Function

+JavaScript keeps the dates as interegers and in the save method, the dates would would be received as integers, not DateTime objects.
+To convert the integer to a date on the server, the following approach can be used:

+	**C#**

+		public override void SaveWorkbook(Workbook workbook)
+		{
+			...
+		    	var date = new DateTime(1900, 1, 1);
+            		// dateValue is the Cell's string value parsed as an integer var dateFromDateValue = date.AddDays(dateValue - 2);
+			...
+		}

+	**VB**

+		Public Overrides Sub SaveWorkbook(workbook As Workbook)
+			...
+		        Dim date = New DateTime(1900, 1, 1)
+			' dateValue is the Cell's string value parsed as an integer Dim dateFromDateValue = date.AddDays(dateValue - 2)
+			...
+		End Function

 1. Provide the RadSpreadsheet control with the newly created custom provider at the Page_Load in the following manner: